matrix-profile-foundation/matrixprofile/README.rst

 Getting Started
 ---------------
+This article provides introductory material on the Matrix Profile:

+This article provides details about core concepts introduced in this library:
+`How To Painlessly Analyze Your Time Series  <https://towardsdatascience.com/how-to-painlessly-analyze-your-time-series-f52dab7ea80d>`_

 Our documentation provides a `quick start guide <http://matrixprofile.docs.matrixprofile.org/Quickstart.html>`_, `examples <http://matrixprofile.docs.matrixprofile.org/examples.html>`_ and `api <http://matrixprofile.docs.matrixprofile.org/api.html>`_ documentation.
 It is the source of truth for getting up and running.

 Algorithms